msillano/filters_dox/README.md

 2. xmlfilter.java, general purpose, it transforms the XML input using a XSLT stylesheet.
 3. xslt2doxfilter.java special filter for XSLT file and Doxygen.

 For more informations download, unzip and navigate the doc-code/html.zip, starting from index.html.
+That is also a good example for see how filter_dox works: they are documentation from BAT, SH, XHTML, XML and XSLT files.

 For  more informations about regexfilter and regular expressions see https://github.com/msillano/regexfilter/blob/master/README.pdf